hkparker/AuthenticationScanner/README.md

 AuthenticationScanner
 =====================

-This application uses goroutines to concurrently authenticate a set of credentials across multiple web applications.
+This application uses goroutines to concurrently authenticate a set of credentials against multiple web applications.
+Authentication mechanisms are described in json encoded files which are loaded at runtime, making it easy to define many websites.

 Inspired by https://xkcd.com/792/